HoiDoMinh/HoiDoMinh/README.md

 ## About me
 👋 Hi, I’m Do Minh Hoi
-🎓 I’m a Computer Engineering student majoring in VLSI Design at UIT – VNU HCM
+🎓 I’m a Computer Engineering student majoring in VLSI Design & Verification at UIT – VNU HCM
 🔧 Passionate about digital design, embedded systems, and hardware development.

 ---